What is Raynaud's phenomenon?

 People with secondary Raynaud's phenomenon are more likely than those with the primary form to be treated with medicines.
 Many health care professionals believe that the most effective and safest drugs are calcium-channel blockers, which relax smooth muscles and dilate the small blood vessels.
 These drugs decrease the frequency and severity of attacks in about two-thirds of patients who have primary or secondary Raynaud's phenomenon.
 These drugs also can help heal skin ulcers on the fingers or toes.

 It is important to keep in mind that the treatment for Raynaud's phenomenon is not always successful.
 Often, patients with the secondary form will not respond as well to treatment as those with the primary form of the disorder.
-Patients might find that one drug works better than another, and some people might experience side effects that require stopping the medicine.
+Patients might find that one drug works better than another, and some people might have side effects that require stopping the medicine.
 For other people, a drug might become less effective over time.
-Regardless of the medicine a patient is using, it is important to schedule follow-up appointments with the doctor to monitor effects of the medicines.
+No matter what medicine a patient is using, it is important to schedule follow-up appointments with the doctor to monitor the effects.

 Can't find the health information you’re looking for?